 - $29.99 p/p SPECIAL If you are THREE or MORE travelers as a GROUP TOUR IF YOU ARE ON THE MAIN AVENUE OF ACAPULCO. (ex.
 Grand Hotel, Fiesta Americana, Hutton, etc)

-- $36.99 p/p SPECIAL If you are THREE or MORE travelers as a GROUP TOUR IF YOU ARE STAYING AT DIAMOND HOTEL AREA. (ex.
+- $36.99 p/p SPECIAL If you are THREE or MORE travelers as a GROUP TOUR IF YOU ARE COMING BY CRUISE OR ARE STAYING AT A DIAMOND HOTEL AREA. (ex.
 Princess, Mundo Imperial, Banyan Tree, Brisas, Encanto, Sheraton, Etc)

 - $64.99.00 p/p BE A V.I.P.
 PRIVATE TOUR, minimum 2 Travelers

 - Sodas, Beers and Piña Coladas at the shopping stop

 - Icy Cold Purified Water Along the Tour